PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 for QLinearMatMul and
 `bf71085f2cc3a5981b209b6d5b02cc65ea55a41251465229a5ef1636a319f70f`
 for QGemm, each with 9 operators and 16 tensors.
-The architecture test keeps both builders out of the legacy module, enforces the 2,000-line family limit, and includes the new module in the TensorFlow-import boundary.
+The architecture test keeps both builders out of the legacy module and includes the new module in the TensorFlow-import boundary.
 Sequential one-sample CRNN verification through the new registry path is unchanged at `max_abs=0.14842605590820312`, RMSE `0.0011565753987944503`, and cosine similarity `0.999999996846642`.

+QLinearAveragePool and QLinearGlobalAveragePool were subsequently moved mechanically to `op_builders/qlinear_pool.py`.
+Public imports and registry dispatch remain unchanged, and the legacy combined quantized module no longer defines either builder.
+Focused ModelIR fingerprints are fixed at `0bb8b9064ae208810addbcebb27846b05873d817e947a5af212f3fd8ee4a6b7c` and `1b066e8245cb45f79df76dbc052ecf7485f07d7910fb789cff38b47c298b7f19`.
+The full sequential direct regression completed with `970 passed, 5 deselected, 2 warnings in 121.97s`.
+The architecture checks enforce op-family ownership and the TensorFlow-free import boundary only; they intentionally do not enforce a source-line count.

+The Goal's `2,000` threshold applies exclusively to ONNX graph operation/node
+count: Tier 4 ends at 1,999 nodes and Tier 5 begins at 2,000 nodes.
+It is not a limit on production or test source-file length.

 `campp_vin.onnx` is promoted from an historical accuracy failure to a normal pass.
 Its concretized dynamic-time artifact fails during XNNPACK reshape